fauxt/ProjectT2/README.md

 Each team is to create a new team class using inheritance from the Team Class.

-Each team member is to create a new member class using their name that has the same functionality as the given Member Class, but using your own name as the team member.
+Each team member is to create a new member class using their name by extending the Member Class.
+Make sure that the constructor of your new extended class sets your name as the memberName.

 Each team member must push to their changes to the team forked repository.